coreybutler/node-linux/README.md

-# Updates
+# node-linux

-**Seeking new maintainer***: Unfortunately, I no longer have enough time to maintain this project.
+I no longer have enough time to properly maintain this project and am seeking a new primary maintainer.

+This project has gained traction for two reasons:

+1. It works well on Linux.
+1. The same API can be used on macOS and Windows.

+The ideal maintainer would also support or at least closely work with the maintainer of ([node-mac](https://github.com/coreybutler/node-mac) & [node-windows](https://github.com/coreybutler/node-windows)).
+Please get in touch if you are interested in taking over.

 [![NPM version](https://badge.fury.io/js/node-linux.png)](http://badge.fury.io/js/node-linux)
 [![NGN Dependencies](https://david-dm.org/coreybutler/node-linux.png)](https://david-dm.org/coreybutler/node-linux)